LIT-Protocol/chain-signatures/README.md

 - Node.js and npm installed
 - A Lit PKP funded with some Sepolia ETH, enough to pay for gas
 - An Ethereum private key, as an authorized signer of the PKP
-- If using Lit Network that require payment, a minted Capacity NFT usable by the PKP
+- If you are using a Lit Network that [requires payment](https://developer.litprotocol.com/paying-for-lit/overview) make sure that you have minted Capacity Credits and [delegated them](https://developer.litprotocol.com/paying-for-lit/delegating-credit) to your PKP to use

 ## Running